Using the story of God's prophet in I Kings 13, John Reid derives several lessons we can apply in this time of doctrinal confusion.

-As he aged, Solomon listened to his foreign wives and fell into idolatry.
-For this, Charles Whitaker shows, God divided his kingdom between Israel and Judah, but promised that a king of Judaic lineage will alway rule Israel—another search criterion in the quest to locate modern Israel.
+God divided Solomon's kingdom between Israel and Judah, but promised that a king of Judaic lineage will always rule Israel—another key to finding Israel.

 The history of Israel is not only a fascinating study, but it also reveals important facts and principles necessary for proper understanding of prophecy.
 Once Isreal is identified prophetically, Bible prophecy opens up and God's plan becomes plain!

 The high places—and more specifically, the idolatrous worship they came to represent—were a critical issue in the histories of Israel and Judah. ...

 Abijah had three good years but was suddenly cut off because he didn't remove the idols.
 One act of faith is only something to build on, not a cause to rest.

 God points out four kings of Judah who did not remove the high places.
 Many kings neither built nor destroyed high places, yet God points out four who failed.

 The people to whom Amos writes have the mistaken assumption that because they have made the covenant with God, they can bask in a kind of divine favoritism.

 Matthew 27:29 records that a reed was placed in Christ's hand as a mock scepter.
 But when He returns, He will take the scepter of the Kingdom of God.